people-post/people-post.github.io/README.md

 ## Our project
-A truly decentralized social media, people own their own data, connecting to peers without centralized server.
+A truly decentralized social media.
+People own their own data, connecting to peers without centralized server.

 ## Roadmap
 - Decentralized node with simple social actions baed on texts and images.